-CinemaClown’s review published on Letterboxd:
+CinemaCl🎃wn’s review published on Letterboxd:

 The quintessential sequel, the quintessential sci-fi actioner & one of the greatest films ever made, James Cameron’s sequel to his breakthrough classic is such a massive upgrade over its predecessor that it ends up decimating the 1984 original in all filmmaking departments with effortless ease, and remains one of the most influential, entertaining & breathtaking action extravaganzas to ever grace the silver screen.

-The story of Terminator 2: Judgment Day follows the aftermath of the events that transpired in The Terminator and continues the journey of Sarah Connor & her 10-year old son, John Connor; the future leader of human resistance in the war against the machines.
-After failing to eliminate Sarah during its first attempt, Skynet sends a much more advanced Terminator back in time to kill John when he’s still a child while another saviour from the future arrives whose only mission is to protect John & ensure his survival at all costs.
+The story follows the aftermath of the events that transpired in the last entry and continues the journey of Sarah Connor & her 10-year old son John Connor, the future leader of human resistance in the war against machines.
+After failing to eliminate Sarah during its first attempt, Skynet sends a much more advanced Terminator back in time to kill John when he is just a child while another saviour from the future arrives with a mission to protect him & ensure his survival at all costs.

-On an overall scale, Terminator 2: Judgment Day is blockbuster filmmaking at its finest, for it sets an incredibly high standard for its genre(s) that hasn't been equalled ever since.
-The film remains one of the most enjoyable, entertaining & jaw-dropping works of sci-fi action with an extremely high repeat value, is a perfect example of a sequel that surpasses the original in all aspects, and is a landmark achievement of genre filmmaking that has had a lasting impact on multimedia & pop culture.
-The best film of its year, one of the most memorable films of the 1990s and one of cinema’s greatest triumphs, James Cameron's conclusion to his Terminator saga is an unprecedented, unrivalled & undisputed masterpiece that comes one hundred percent recommended.
+On an overall scale, Terminator 2: Judgment Day is blockbuster extravaganza at its finest, for it sets an incredibly high standard for its genre(s) that hasn't been equalled since.
+The film remains one of the most enjoyable, entertaining & jaw-dropping works of sci-fi action with an exceptionally high repeat value, is a perfect example of a sequel that surpasses the original in all aspects, and is a landmark achievement of genre filmmaking that has had a lasting impact on multimedia & pop culture.
+The best film of its year, one of the most memorable films of the 1990s, and one of cinema’s greatest triumphs, James Cameron's conclusion to his Terminator saga is an unprecedented, unrivalled & undisputed masterpiece that comes one hundred percent recommended.